Welcome!

 Legal Protection Desk

-What if you find that you have been negatively affected by a decision by the university?
+What if you find that you have been negatively affected by a decision.
 In this case, you can submit an objection, an appeal or a complaint at the Legal Protection Desk.
 Of course, it’s not necessary to file an objection or an appeal for every disagreement.
 You can often resolve the situation by talking to the person who made the decision.

 Student ombudsperson